openhealthcare/opal/doc/docs/reference/form_templatetags.md

 * `show`  A string that contains an Angular expression for the ng-show directive
 * `hide`  A string that contains an Angular expression for the ng-hide directive
 * `lookuplist` an Angular expression that evaluates to an array containing the radio values

+### {% select ... %}

+Generates an inline select input

+Keywords:

+* `label` The Label with which to describe this input
+* `model` The model which we are editing (This is a string that references an in-scope Angular variable)
+* `show`  A string that contains an Angular expression for the ng-show directive
+* `hide`  A string that contains an Angular expression for the ng-hide directive
+* `lookuplist` an Angular expression that evaluates to an array containing the radio values
+* `other` A boolean parameter that if true, provides a free text option when 'Other' is selected
+* `help` a template to use as the contents of a help popover

+### {% textarea ... %}

+Generates an inline textarea input

+Keywords:

+* `label` The Label with which to describe this input
+* `model` The model which we are editing (This is a string that references an in-scope Angular variable)
+* `show`  A string that contains an Angular expression for the ng-show directive
+* `hide`  A string that contains an Angular expression for the ng-hide directive

+### {% icon "icon-name" %}

+We assume that the icon is one of the available glyphicon or Font Awesome icons.

+    {% icon "fa-user-md" %}